TodePond/TodePondDotCom/wikiblogarden/art/burger-king/readme.md

 ## Normalise sharing scrappy fiddles

 It's clear.
-We need to normalise sharing scrappy.
+We need to normalise sharing scrappy fiddles.
 For the betterment of ideas!

 <br>